tldr-pages/tldr/pages/common/perlbrew.md

 # perlbrew

-> Manage perl installations in the home directory.
+> Manage Perl installations in the home directory.
 > See also: `asdf`.
 > More information: <https://github.com/gugod/App-perlbrew>.

-- Initialize a perlbrew environment:
+- Initialize a `perlbrew` environment:

 `perlbrew init`

-- List available perl versions:
+- List available Perl versions:

 `perlbrew available`